<img alt="" src="https://secure.insightful-enterprise-intelligence.com/783141.png" style="display:none;">

 Parallelisation Techniques

-To facilitate efficient training AI models, several parallelisation techniques are utilised:
+To facilitate efficient training of AI models, several parallelisation techniques are utilised:

 • Data Parallelism: In data parallelism, the massive dataset is divided into smaller subsets, which are processed simultaneously on different machines or processors.
 Each machine trains the model on its respective data subset, and the resulting model updates are combined to update the global model.
 This approach is particularly useful when the dataset is too large to fit into a single machine's memory.